azhar0506/levelup/kubernetes/getting_started.md

 ## Inspect Basic Cluster Resources

 Using `-A` or `--all-namespaces` flag shows resources across the entire cluster, which helps understand how Kubernetes uses **Namespaces** to organise and isolate resources.

+### Namespaces
+- Logical partitions in Kubernetes cluster used to **organise** and **manage resources**
+- They allow grouping of related objects by **project**, **team** or **environment**

+### Why namespaces are useful
+- Organisation: Keep workloads logically seperated.
+- Security & Access Control: Control who can view or modify resources per namespace.
+- Resource Management: Apply quotas, limits, and policies at a granular level.

+### Common namespaces:
+- kube-system: Contains cluster/system components (e.g., CoreDNS, kube-apiserver, scheduler)
+- default: Used for general workloads if no namespace is specifies
+- customer namespaces (e.g., dev): Used for isolated environments or teams.